BaseMax/Flutter-Chat-Messaging-App-Theme/README.md

 - https://www.geeksforgeeks.org/flutter-using-google-fonts/
 - https://pub.dev/documentation/google_fonts/latest/google_fonts/GoogleFonts-class.html

+What I learn by doing or repeat this project?

+- How to use Google fonts?
+- Where is Flutter project config file?
+- How components and screens files works in flutter?

 ### Acknowledgment

 I saw an [Youtube video](https://www.youtube.com/watch?v=uiJF-ShOLyo) and It's encouraged me to repeat this project myself.